 - You may only tender Old Notes in minimum denominations of \$2,000 and any integral multiple of \$1,000 in excess thereof. - We will keep the exchange offer open for not less than 20 business days, or longer if required by applicable law, after the date on which notice of the exchange offer is mailed to holders of the Old Notes.
-We are sending this prospectus, together with the letter of transmittal, on or about the date of this prospectus, to all of the registered holders of Old Notes at their addresses listed in the Trustee's security register with respect to the Old Notes. - The exchange offer expires at 5:00 p.m., New York City time, on extend the period of time for which the exchange offer is open. - As of the date of this prospectus, \$3,000,000,000 aggregate principal amount of Old Notes was outstanding.
+We are sending this prospectus, together with the letter of transmittal, on or about the date of this prospectus, to all of the registered holders of Old Notes at their addresses listed in the Trustee's security register with respect to the Old Notes. - The exchange offer expires at 5:00 p.m., New York City time, on April 25, 2018; provided, however, that we, in our sole discretion, may extend the period of time for which the exchange offer is open. - As of the date of this prospectus, \$3,000,000,000 aggregate principal amount of Old Notes was outstanding.
 The exchange offer is not conditioned upon any minimum principal amount of Old Notes or of any series of Old Notes being tendered.